Gridnour/international-recipes/pages/about.md

 The template repository features four objects from the University of Idaho Library's [Digital Collections](https://www.lib.uidaho.edu/digital).

 For full details of creating your own collection site, visit [CollectionBuilder Documentation](https://collectionbuilder.github.io/cb-docs/)!

-This is a small collection of recipes gathered from the United States, South Korea, China, Turkey, and Mexico.
-I have lived and traveled to many countries and wanted to share some of my favorite recipes.
-I am also lactose intoleract and wanted to provide a way to find recipes that may not have dairy or have dairy substitutions.
 {% include cb/about_the_about.md %}